-Since production history databases use averages, an insured may choose to exclude an actual yield or acres for acreage damaged due to a fire that is caused by actions that are outside of the control of the insured and are unavoidable.
-If yields are reduced due to UUF/Third Party Damage, this option will protect the insured’s overall average / approved APH yield.
+Since production history databases use averages, an insured may choose to exclude an actual yield or acres for acreage damaged due to a fire caused by actions outside of the control of the insured and are unavoidable.
+If yields are reduced due to UUF/Third Party Damage, this option protects the insured’s overall average / approved APH yield.

 Verify policy data meets all of the insurability requirements set by the Risk Management Association (RMA).

 This is a term used when a specific crop or specific land cannot be insured under the terms of the policy.

 Damage caused by something other than a covered peril, for example, abandonment or failure to irrigate on irrigated acres.